Update on Osteopathy at the Sunflower Centre as the lockdown lifts further - 14th July

 Our professional bodies have given clear guidance on recommendations for best practice for all osteopaths when working face-to-face.
-Given that it’s impossible to adhere to the two metre social distance rule during osteopathic treatment, we want you to assured of the measures we have in place to meet what’s required of us to reduce/control infection transmission which include:
+Given that it’s impossible to adhere to the two metre social distance rule during osteopathic treatment, we want you to be assured of the measures we have in place to meet what’s required of us to reduce/control infection transmission which include:

 - we have increased the distance between the chairs in the consulting room;

-- Effective sanitisation & infection control
+Effective sanitisation & infection control:

 - the osteopath will wash their hands and forearms thoroughly between sessions;